-Ah, blogging.
-It’s that thing your neighbour is doing and that you know you can do better than he can.
+Blogging.
+It’s that thing you know you can do better than your neighbour.

-I’ll admit it: the decision to start a blog was a risky move.
-My folks on Facebook have been awfully supportive of my essay posts there, but not all of them can be bothered to click on a link and leave their news feeds to read something that I could have just as easily made into a status update.
-(I guess I’m preaching to the choir here; if you’re reading this, then obviously you were interested enough to check out my blog.)
+My decision to start a blog was a risky move.
+My folks on Facebook have been awfully supportive of my essay posts there, but not all of them can be bothered to click on a link and leave the comfort of their news feeds to read something that I could have squeezed into a status update.

 It’s not that I’m outgrowing the popular social networking platform, but I feel that a blogging website like WordPress is better equipped for some of the content I want to publish.